 You can also upload a custom signing certificate to sign the SSL certificate, rather than relying on the default signing certificate for this function.
 By importing one custom signing certificate into all management stations, all the iDRACs using the custom signing certificate are trusted.
 If a custom signing certificate is uploaded when a custom SSL certificate is already in-use, then the custom SSL certificate is disabled and a one-time auto-generated SSL certificate, signed with the custom signing certificate, is used.
-You can download the custom signing certificate, iDRAC resets and auto-generates a new self-signed SSL certificate.
+You can download the custom signing certificate (without the private key).
+You can also delete an existing custom signing certificate.
+After deleting the custom signing certificate, iDRAC resets and auto-generates a new self-signed SSL certificate.
 If a self-signed certificate is regenerated, then the trust must be re-established between that iDRAC and the management workstation.
 Auto-generated SSL certificates are self-signed and have an expiration date of seven years and one day and a start date of one day in the past (for different time zone settings on management stations and the iDRAC).